oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

 * Access to your OCI and CTM accounts
 * All previous labs successfully completed

-## Task 1: Managing Oracle Vaults From CTM
+## Task 1: Manage Oracle Vaults From CTM

 1. Open the CipherTrust Manager Web UI and click on the "Cloud Key Manager" tile.